-Koh Laoya Klang
+The Resort – Koh Laoya

-If you have booked a room, the resort offers its own daily wooden boat at 08.30 from Laem Ngop, returning at 11.00.
+The resort offers its own daily wooden boat at 08.30 from Laem Ngop, returning at 11.00.
 Alternatively, from the same pier, the 14.30 Seatales can call in on its way to Koh Wai and Koh Mak, 450bt.
 Its return is at 08.45, same price.

-From Koh Chang, the Bang Bao Boats’ speedboat is your choice, times at 09.00 or 12.00 with the returns at 10.45 or 13.45, 450bt.
+From Koh Chang, the Bang Bao Boats’ speedboat is your choice, times at 09.30 or 12.00 with the returns at 10.45 or 13.45, 450bt.
 You can also pick up connections from or to Koh Wai, Koh Mak and Koh Kood.

-Return to Explore The Islands Near Koh Chang
+Return to Islands Near Koh Chang